GovReady/govready-deployments/deployments/onprem/README.md

 # About
 This is a docker-compose implementation.
 It is not distributed in nature and is not meant as a scalable/reliable solution.
 It is meant to get the stack up and running for demo or small scale deployments.

+## Dependencies
+Make sure you have the following installed:
+- `docker` (Make sure the engine is running after the install)
+- `docker-compose`

 ## Configuration File
 | Key                               | Required | Description                                                                                                           | Default message                                                                                      |
 | --------------------------------- | -------- | --------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |